 A private institute, IHES is nonetheless an active member of the French and international scientific community.
 A large number of institutional partnerships, including financial support, prove those fruitful collaborations.

 IHES launched the Alexander Grothendieck Laboratory on 21 January 2015, in partnership with CNRS, in the form of a Certified Research Team (ERL 9216 CNRS-IHES).
-The agreement enables the perpetuation of a historical and fruitful relationship between IHES and CNRS.
+The agreement has enabled the perpetuation of a historical and fruitful relationship between IHES and CNRS.
 The laboratory’s scientific scope covers all fields in mathematics and theoretical physics.

 Indeed, CNRS has in fact long provided significant support to the Institute by assigning staff members to IHES.
 This was the case previously with the Director and Head of the IT department and now with researchers; some of them – the CNRS Senior Researchers at IHES – are assigned to the Institute for long periods.